phantomics/specops/README.md

 # SpecOps
-#### To Specify Operations,
+### To Specify Operations
-#### Augment Assembly Processes,
-#### And Unite Systems Electronic and Semantic
-### An Assembler Framework For Common Lisp
+#### An Assembler Framework For Common Lisp

 The computing landscape is split along many axes.
 Some programs are written to be easily readable by humans, while others are written for the fastest possible evaluation.
 Different software models prioritize different performance metrics and systems are further divided between many different varieties of computer hardware, each with distinct features which are exposed in different ways to programmers.

 What kind of tool or design pattern could bridge these divides?
 In an increasingly heterogenous computing ecosystem, the task of bringing into concert various kinds of hardware has come into a stronger focus.
 The SpecOps assembler framework aims to meet this challenge, leveraging the expressive potential of Common Lisp to specify assembly and disassembly functions for multiple computer architectures, and augment  with tools of symbolic programming.

-### Basic Use
+### Basic Use: Motorola 68000

 Assembling computer instructions is in essence a fairly simple task - numbers are added together to compose larger numbers expressing the different operations available within a given computer architecture.
 These numbers are placed in a linear structure, cross-references and other special expressions within the code are reconciled and it is given whatever additional formatting extensions are required for it to be evaluated on the target computer system.
 The result is a complete program ready for use.

-Let's see how this looks in practice and assemble some code for the Motorola 68K processor, a classic CPU used in notable computers including the Commodore Amiga, early Apple Macintosh models, the Sharp X68K, the Atari ST, the Sega Genesis/Mega Drive game console, and many arcade game systems.
+Let's see how this looks in practice and assemble some code for the Motorola 68000 processor, a classic CPU used in notable computers including the Commodore Amiga, early Apple Macintosh models, the Sharp X68K, the Atari ST, the Sega Genesis/Mega Drive game console, and many arcade game systems.

 ```lisp
 ;; load the SpecOps M68K module